 CUCs and CUPs are Cuba’s curious way of trying to confuse the world.
 CUCs are the tourist currency and tied to the dollar (1CUC = 1$) while CUPs are what the locals use.
 Everything meant for tourists will be in CUCs but it is useful to have CUPs to buy small things like drinks and street food.
 Be careful to know the different currencies as the difference is high and scams involving change in the wrong currency aren’t uncommon.

-A breakdown of the costs of travelling in Havana
+Breakdown of the costs of travelling in Havana on a budget

 Breakfast 5 CUC